 Flights to Casablanca

-The Mohammed V Int’l Airport is the busiest gateway to Morocco with plenty of direct flights to Europe, USA and Canada.
-The airport is about 30 km from the city centre.
-Roughly a 40-minute drive.
+The Mohammed V Int’l Airport is the busiest gateway to Morocco, with plenty of direct flights to Europe, the USA, and Canada.
+The airport is about 30 km from the city center—roughly a 40-minute drive.

-- Private transfers with meet and greet from the airport to the city centre are available starting from $40 USD for up to four people.
+- Private transfers with a meet and greet from the airport to the city center are available starting from $50 USD for up to four people.
 Check availability here.

-Buses also leave regularly to the centre. ~4 dirhams.
+- Buses also leave regularly to the center.

 Domestic Flights within Morocco

 - Trains between Casablanca and Fez roughly every hour.
-Approx travel time five hours unless you catch the morning express which takes only three hours.
-Expect around 174 dirhams for a first class ticket (recommended) 116 dirhams for second class.
+Approx travel-time is five hours unless you catch the morning express, which takes only three hours.

 - Services from Casablanca to Marrakech run every two hours.
 Approx travel time 3.5 hours.
-Expect around 148 dirhams for a first class ticket (recommended) 95 dirhams for second class.
 You can read more about the trains from Casablanca to Marrakech here.

-Private transfers from Casablanca to Marrakech start at around $183 USD for a group of four.
+Transfer Tip: Private transfers between Casablanca to Marrakech are a great way to travel and are relatively inexpensive.
+One way transfers start at around $170 USD for a group of four.
 Check availability here.